Devilla/docs/ens-improvement-proposals/ensip-9-multichain-address-resolution.md

     mapping(bytes32=>mapping(uint=>bytes)) _addresses;

     /**
-     * Sets the address associated with an ENS node.
+     * Sets the address associated with an PNS node.
-     * May only be called by the owner of that node in the ENS registry.
+     * May only be called by the owner of that node in the PNS registry.
      * @param node The node to update.
      * @param a The address to set.
      */